How to Apply

 Applications close on December 15th.
 All materials must be submitted to SOPHAS by this date and all standardized exams but be taken before the deadline.

 - How can I verify that my documents and application have been received?

 - You should regularly check the status of your application through the SOPHAS portal.
 SOPHAS will indicate when your application has been completed and our office will notify you when we have received your application from SOPHAS.
 At this time, we will confirm if your application is complete or is missing any documents.
 Please note that SOPHAS completion status does not mean that your application is complete here at YSPH and we may still require additional materials.
-While documents can come in after the December 15th deadline, we require that all materials are received by the Office of Admissions by January 31.
+While we do offer a grace period for documents such as transcripts and recommendations to come in after the December 15th deadline, we require that all materials be in process by this deadline.
+This means that all recommendation requests need to be submitted, all tests taken with scores being sent and all transcripts and WES evaluations requested by the deadline.
 Additionally, documents including resumes cannot be updated after they have been submitted.

 - When can I expect to hear about my decision?